Citizen Cope (album)

-Citizen Cope is the eponymous second album by American recording artist Citizen Cope.
-It was released on January 29 2002, making it his only album for DreamWorks Records.
+Citizen Cope is the second album by American recording artist Citizen Cope.
+It was released on January 29, 2002, making it his only album for DreamWorks Records.
 The record boasts a lengthy cast of session musicians, most of whom are veterans and produced by Bob Power.

 The first single from the album "Contact" featured bass playing from Me'Shell Ndegeocello.
 Most of the bass on the album was played by Preston Crump, a session musician who was previously known for playing on songs produced by the production team Organized Noize.
 The song "Let the Drummer Kick" was featured in the 2006 ensemble comedy Accepted as well as the 2005 Samuel L. Jackson film Coach Carter.
-The track can be heard in the ending sequence of S1E12 of CSI Miami, air date January 6, 2003.
+The track can be heard in the ending sequence of S1E12 of the CSI: Miami episode Entrance Wound, air date January 6, 2003.
 The track can also be heard in the "Cannes Kids' episode, season 4 of Entourage.